qcif/cvmfs-setup-example/README.md

    and to run them:

         ./setup-example.sh setup-all

 4. Modify a file on the Stratum 0 and wait for it to appear in the client.

         ./setup-example.sh test-update

 ### Config file

-Example config file:

-The config file is used to specify the address of the four hosts and a login account on it that has _sudo_ privileges.
+A config file can be used to specify the addresses of the four hosts, and user accounts on them.
+Those user accounts are expected to have been configured to use SSH public-keys for authentication.
+They also are expected to have _sudo_ privileges without needing to enter a password.

-The _setup-example.sh_ script looks for config files in a sequence of default locations, such as _setup-example.conf_ in the current directory, or the file can be specifed with the `--config` option.
+The _setup-example.sh_ script either loads config files from a sequence of default locations (which includes _setup-example.conf_ in the current directory) or only the config file specified on the command line.
+For more information, run the script with `--help`.

-The config file is sourced for environment variables.
+An example config file:

 ```sh
 # setup-example config file